chrissix666/Jellyfin-Fullscreen-Button/README.md

 Copy the contents of `fullscreentogglebutton.js` and paste it into a new JavaScript Injector script.
 Give the script a name, save the settings, reload the page, and you are ready to go.

+## Disclaimer
+This button only emulates the **F11 key** and does **not** activate the fullscreen mode available via the three-dot menu in the top-right corner of Google Chrome.
+As my research has shown, there are multiple fullscreen modes.
+This plugin therefore uses only the simplest one.
+For example, if you start a video while in F11 fullscreen and the video enters its own fullscreen mode, once the video ends or is stopped, you will be returned to windowed mode.
+This behavior has both advantages and disadvantages.
+While emulating F11 is possible, security restrictions prevent emulating Chrome’s native fullscreen button via injected JavaScript.
+It’s not ideal, but it still provides a workable solution.

 ---

 ## 💡 What was the problem and what this addon should solve: